-- (84) a.
-John knows the price that Fred knows - b. $\lambda w.\text{know}(j, \iota x_e[\text{price}(x, w) \land \text{know}(f, x, Q, w)], P, w)$ explanation for why proper names cannot be CQs, and that the second reading of Heim's ambiguity puzzle goes unaccounted for in this approach, it is far from clear that these deficiencies are essential failings of Heim's analysis.
+(84) a.
+John knows the price that Fred knows b. $\lambda w. \operatorname{know}(j, \iota x_e[\operatorname{price}(x, w) \land \operatorname{know}(f, x, Q, w)], P, w)$

+In the next chapter, much space is devoted to presenting an analysis which incorporates both the context sensitivity of Heim (1979) and the individual concept approach of Romero.
+While I agree with Romero that Heim's context dependence account does not provide an explanation for why proper names cannot be CQs, and that the second reading of Heim's ambiguity puzzle goes unaccounted for in this approach, it is far from clear that these deficiencies are essential failings of Heim's analysis.
 The account of the next chapter argues that (i) names, such as Rome, cannot be interpreted as a CQ for pragmatic reasons and (ii) that Reading B is a proposition, not a CQ complement.
 In theory, then, we must re-interpret the extent to which Romero's criticisms of Heim's approach hold, despite advocating a markedly different approach.